-We do process facilitation, conflict resolution and projects that help people cooperate, co-create and coexist.
+We do process facilitation and conflict resolution that help people cooperate, co-create and coexist.

 The Danish Center for Dialogue’s workshop was very rewarding for our volunteers and I was impressed by the facilitation method that created a lot of engagement and enthusiasm among the participants.
 Our volunteers were excited to work with concrete dialogue tools in practice and to be actively included in the learning process - as opposed to just being presented to theoretical knowledge.
 They found the tools very inspiring and relevant, and I am sure they benefit a lot from using them in their work for LDDF-INJAD.

 - Mouna Echemmkh, Director, LDDF-INJAD, Morocco

 We facilitate intercultural dialogue processes and we do trainings about intercultural dialogue – both about engaging in it and facilitating it.

 As process facilitators, we help you find durable solutions to your joint challenges and to create relevant changes together.

 Perhaps you need to evaluate a project or design your next one.
 Maybe you need to develop a new strategy or ensure a thorough dialogue before making an important decision.
 Or perhaps you just wish to become better at what you do by strengthening your internal working relations.